 Our Growing for Good framework forms the basis of our Growing for Good strategy.
 It is made up of four key pillars: Our Resources, Our Drinks, Our Society and Ourselves.
 The framework was first developed in 2018 following a materiality process to identify the sustainability issues that are material to the running of our business.
 To ensure it was comprehensive, relevant and had meaning throughout the whole company, we engaged external experts and business leaders, and also colleagues from across the business through collaborative workshops.
 However, we know this cannot be a one-off process.
 That's why we constantly work to identify new and growing issues, integrating them into our framework.
 This approach has allowed us to be on the front foot with emerging sustainability issues, such a biodiversity.

-Harmony with Consumers Harmony with People Empowering communities Less sugar Positive choices Purposeful brands More natural Our Drinks Ourselves Harmony with Employees Harmony with Nature
+Harmony with Consumers

+Less sugar Positive choices More natural

+Harmony with People

+Empowering communities Purposeful brands

-Our
+Our Drinks

-Our
+Our Society